HoIIy/ISTE432/devbook.md

 As our team only has three members, there will inevitably be overlap between roles; specific work will be able to be claimed by team members closer to its milestone deadline, as schedules change and availability shifts.

-However, we do have roles that team members have claimed to generally be responsible for unless agreed upon otherwise.
+However, we do have roles that team members are individually responsible for unless otherwise is agreed upon at a later date.
 One member may occupy more than one role, and roles can be formally split between members if appropriate.
+As team projects can be difficult to successfully organize, these roles come with the implicit understanding that individual work must be done significantly in advance before a deadline: so, in the event of illness, catastrophe, or any other inability to complete the designated work, another team member will have enough time to pick up the slack.

 * __Project Manager__ - ? - accounts for overall coordination of project, checking in with members, monitoring deadlines, and ensuring that work is steadily progressing.